Taste Cumbria Food Fests

 Taste Cumbria Food Festivals are held each September in Cockermouth

-Cockermouth, overlooked by the Lake District mountains, was once again the Food Fest venue in 2012.
+In 2012 Cockermouth, overlooked by the Lake District mountains, was the Food Fest venue in 2012.
 The town with its Georgian streets and ancient castle attracted thousands to its cookery demonstrations and food experiences.
 For accommodation options ....

 The Taste Cumbria events will all be free, apart from performances by Celebrity Chefs at Mitchell's furniture auction hall.
 Part of the festival 2012 was a French market in the Market Place with traders visiting from Cockermouth's twin town of Marvejols.
 Jennings Brewery also provided a CAMRA beer festival within the overall Festival.
 There was a £5 park and ride from Mitchells auction (by the A66 roundabout).Saturday proved a huge success as the weather stayed dry but Sunday in 2012 was somewhat of a washout .